 Option 2: Leave it to the pros

 If DIY electrical projects aren’t your thing, then call a certified electrician.
 Brilliant Home Services can have your dimmer replaced by a certified electrician quickly and safely.
 Give us a call and we will take the headaches out for you!
+You can follow these links to find out more about additional indoor lighting issues and other electrical services from Brilliant Home Services.

 It’s spring once again here in Chicago… although that doesn’t mean we start to enjoy warm weather immediately.
 Warmer weather maybe, but right now isn’t a time when you’ll need to rev up your air conditioner to keep your home cooled down.
 That will probably start in May.